-The Company and certain of its foreign subsidiaries maintain a \$1.0 billion multi-currency five-year unsecured revolving credit facility.
+The Company and certain of its foreign subsidiaries maintain a \$1.0 billion multi-currency unsecured revolving credit facility which expires in October 2016.
 The interest rate on this facility is based on LIBOR plus a fixed margin which varies with the Company's credit ratings.
-This facility requires the Company to maintain certain coverage and leverage ratios which are measured quarterly.
-There were no borrowings outstanding under this facility at December 31, 2012.
+This facility requires the Company to maintain certain coverage and leverage ratios which are tested quarterly.
+There were no borrowings outstanding under this facility at December 31, 2013.

-In December 2012, the Company closed on a \$50 million, three-year delayed draw term loan facility.
-The interest rate on this facility is based on LIBOR plus a fixed margin which varies with the Company's credit ratings.
-The Company has the ability to increase the loan amount by \$100 million during the life of the loan.
+In December 2012, the Company closed on a \$50 million, three-year term loan facility.
+The interest rate on this facility at December 31, 2013 was 1.29%, which is based on LIBOR plus a fixed margin which varies with the Company's credit ratings.
 The facility requires the Company to maintain coverage ratios and leverage ratios consistent with the revolving credit facility discussed above.
-There were no borrowings under this facility at December 31, 2012.
+The Company had \$50 million of borrowings under this facility at December 31, 2013.